 - Is there a radiologist or surgeon in my country who accepts patients having had their surgery abroad?

 - What kind of documents, e.g. surgery report, X-rays, etc… do I get when leaving a foreign hospital for follow-up in my own country?

 - Who will prescribe my medication, if needed, in my own country?

 - When can I travel home safely after my surgery?

 Don’t hesitate to contact us for any questions you may have by using the form below:

 This site is exclusively devoted to obesity surgery.
-Dr. Jean-Pierre Anfroy is the author, he receives no support for its financing and refuses any form of advertising.
-Last update: 29/03/18
+Drs.
+Randone & Anfroy are the authors, they receive no support for its financing and refuse any form of advertising.
+Last update: 30/12/18